mitralabs/coco/base/transcription/README.md

 - Ensure that the audio file is in a format supported by Whisper (e.g., WAV).

 # ToDo
-- [ ] run other models like whisper-large-v3, whisper.cpp and compare the results
+- [ ] Deploy and run other models like whisper-large-v3, whisper.cpp to compare the results
+- [ ] Implement a routing system that chooses the best model based on the audio file size, quality, language, etc.